EdenBlockVC/fork-cleanup/Readme.md

 ⚠️ This project does destructive actions on your GitHub profile.
 Use at your own risk. ⚠️

-This is a simple script to cleanup your forked repositories which have no additional commits.
+This is a simple script to delete your forked repositories which have no additional commits.
 Because GitHub introduced additional limits to the free accounts, it makes sense to do some housekeeping.

 ## Setup